teksrc/mern-graphql-stack/README.md

 ## MongoDB Dev Setup with Docker

-> Note: coulse easily use other free 3rd party cloud providers, such as mLab or Atlas, instead.
+> Note: could easily use other free 3rd party cloud providers such as mLab or Atlas instead.

 ```sh
 # Start a MongoDB container on port 27017 and create a 'root' user on the 'admin' database